OttoAD/-OttoAD/README.md

 # Who Am I?

-Hello, there!
-Let me introduce myself: My name is **Otavio Dias** and I'm a Machine Learning Engineer/Data Engineer from Brazil.
+Hello, there!👋 Let me introduce myself: My name is **Otavio Dias** and I'm a Machine Learning Engineer/Data Engineer from Brazil.

 * 🔭 I have worked mostly in financial services;
 * ❤️ I love learning about Machine Learning algorithms and System Design;